shubhamw0343/demo/README.md

 # demo
-This is y first git repository
+This is my first git repository name : shubham